-894 Any person who notices any inaccuracy in a prize list is requested to report it in writing as soon as possible to the Stats Office.

-All competitors winning cash prizes totalling over £20 will be paid after the Meeting by cheque.
+- 894 Any person who notices any inaccuracy in a prize list is requested to report it in writing as soon as possible to the Stats Office. - All competitors winning cash prizes totalling over £20 will be paid after the Meeting by cheque.
 All prize totals of £20 or under will be paid by way of an NRA voucher which may be used as cash payment to the NRA for goods, membership, entry fees or other services.
-Vouchers are valid up to 31 July in the year following.

-896 No winner may receive a prize until he has paid any fines or other monies due from him.

-897 Badges and medals which will not be received at the Presentation of Prizes will be forwarded (only if requested on the individual TR and MR entry form) to the competitors concerned (along with the Prize List CD where appropriate) after the Meeting.
-Other prizes in kind not received at the presentation must be collected from the NRA offices.

-898 Prizes won by a team will be paid or delivered to the captain of the team whose name appears on the team register or team claim ticket, or to his order.
-If no captain is listed then any prizes will be paid or delivered to the first named member of the team.

-899 Overseas winners of prizes in kind may collect these before they leave Camp only if the relevant prize list has gone final.
-Note that badges and medals may not be collected (see Para 897).

-900 If a competitor is awarded a prize to which he may subsequently be found not to have been entitled, he will be required to return it.
+Vouchers are valid up to 31 July in the year following. - 896 No winner may receive a prize until he has paid any fines or other monies due from him. - 897 Badges and medals which will not be received at the Presentation of Prizes will be forwarded (only if requested on the individual TR and MR entry form) to the competitors concerned (along with the Prize List CD where appropriate) after the Meeting.
+Other prizes in kind not received at the presentation must be collected from the NRA offices. - 898 Prizes won by a team will be paid or delivered to the captain of the team whose name appears on the team register or team claim ticket, or to his order.
+If no captain is listed then any prizes will be paid or delivered to the first named member of the team. - 899 Overseas winners of prizes in kind may collect these before they leave Camp only if the relevant prize list has gone final.
+Note that badges and medals may not be collected (see Para 897). - 900 If a competitor is awarded a prize to which he may subsequently be found not to have been entitled, he will be required to return it.
 If such return occurs before 30 September, the Shooting Committee may (but only if it sees fit so to do) revise the prize list even though the prizes have been distributed.

+901 Any unique prizes donated by sponsors to the NRA for specific nominated competitions will only be awarded where the number of entries in the competition concerned is considered appropriate and as agreed with the sponsor.
+Where the unique prize is a firearm (or a component thereof) a valid firearm certificate must be produced before the prize may be collected.
+If, for any reason, a prize promised by a sponsor is not subsequently received for presentation the NRA shall not be liable for providing the prize promised by the sponsor nor any other prize in lieu.